 Walter Harvey, baker, Whitwell High Street

-Francis Simeon married Emma Harriett, St. Georges, Hanover Square, London
+Francis Simeon married Emma Harriett Watts, at St. Georges, Hanover Square, London

-Frank Harvey with his wife Muriel married 22 June 1918
+Francis James Harvey with his wife Maude – Married 22 June 1918

-Whitwell Farm viewed from church tower showing railway track and Nettlecombe in the background.
+Whitwell Farm viewed from Church tower, showing the railway track and Nettlecombe in the background.

 Sheepwash at Whitwell Farm